-The Naomi Prawer Kadar Columbia Summer Program in Israel and Poland is a five-week program that includes the participation in the Naomi Prawer Kadar International Yiddish Summer Program at Tel Aviv University in the summer of 2017, followed by a trip to Poland — “Exploring Yiddishland”— led by a Columbia faculty member.
+The Naomi Prawer Kadar Columbia Summer Program in Israel and Poland is a five-week program that includes the participation in the Naomi Prawer Kadar International Yiddish Summer Program at Tel Aviv University and the “Exploring Yiddishland” study trip to Poland, led by a Columbia faculty member.
 Students are provided with a fellowship that includes a travel grant, food stipend, housing at Tel Aviv University and tuition for an intensive four-week-long for-credit Yiddish language and literature course (80 hours), along with tuition for the 1-credit week-long study trip in Poland, including travel and accommodation.